asuh/front-end-windows/readme.md

 **Control Panel\System and Security\BitLocker Drive Encryption**

+> [!NOTE]
-Note: As of November 2018, it is recommended to disable hardware encryption and force Bitlocker to use Software Encryption because of [research that reveals vulnerabilities](https://portal.msrc.microsoft.com/en-us/security-guidance/advisory/ADV180028).
+> As of November 2018, it is recommended to disable hardware encryption and force Bitlocker to use Software Encryption because of [research that reveals vulnerabilities](https://msrc.microsoft.com/update-guide/en-us/advisory/ADV180028).

 ```bash
     # If encryption was previously enabled, check the type of drive encryption being used